tremor-rs/tremor-www-docs/docs/workshop/examples/03_validate/README.md

 We introduce the `declare script` and `create script` query language features. `delcare script` lets declare a template for a script to be run while `create script` instanciates it as a part of the graph. `create script` takes an additional `as <name>` argument if it is omitted the operator will have the same name as the declaration.

 !!! tip
-    Scripts themselfs can not connect to elements inside the graph, a `select` statement is needed to glue scripts and other logic together.
+    Scripts themselves can not connect to elements inside the graph, a `select` statement is needed to glue scripts and other logic together.